Working toward Safe, Healthy and Affordable Housing

 TRORC is working with many partners to ensure that people in the region have safe, healthy and affordable homes that contribute to their communities’ vitality.
 We believe in a diversity of housing to meet the varied needs of our residents, and that housing should largely be located near municipal and commercial centers and coordinated with public utilities and municipal infrastructure.
 We work at the state, regional and local level to reach our housing goals.

-Our work on housing at the state level includes representing the region’s position on housing to the Vermont State Legislature, supporting the public awareness campaign of the Vermont Housing and Finance Agency and working with the Vermont Department of Economic Housing and Community Development to obtain funding for education as well as construction.
+Our work on housing at the state level includes representing the region’s position on housing to the Vermont State Legislature, supporting the public awareness campaign of the Vermont Housing and Finance Agency and working with the Vermont Department of Housing and Community Development (DHCD) and the Department of Economic Development (DED) to obtain funding for education as well as construction.

 We are a party to any permitting for housing developments that are large enough to require review under Act 250.
 We work with the applicant and the District Environmental Commission to ensure that the project not only creates housing, but does so in an appropriate way and in an appropriate location.